Broomfield Solar Co-Op

 Have you ever considered going solar?
 Solar energy is already at work for the City and County of Broomfield, offsetting on average 20% of the grid energy used at nine CCOB buildings.
 Going solar is a way to save money and support a more sustainable Broomfield.

-CCOB has teamed up with Solar United Neighbors to bring you the Broomfield Solar Co-op.
+CCOB teamed up with Solar United Neighbors to bring you the Broomfield Solar Co-op.
 A solar co-op is a way for homeowners and small business owners to learn about solar energy together and consider purchasing solar panels at a group rate from a single installer.
+This initiative was very popular and the co-op has already reached capacity; however, additional potential members will be placed on a waitlist and may be added to the co-op depending on contract commitment and installer availability.
+Waitlisted members will be eligible for certain benefits of the co-op including access to solar experts, a free roof review to determine if solar is a good fit for their homes and membership priority should the co-op reopen

-Stop by the event for more information on what it means to join a solar co-op, to speak to representatives from Solar United Neighbors and to speak with CCOB staff who are working on launching the co-op.
+Sign up for more information on what it means to join a solar co-op and to speak to representatives from Solar United Neighbors.

 Advantages of Solar Energy